 Blog / For starters, I'm going to do something about those robots!

-Give Mega Man 9 to a child and let him play it for a month.
+Give Mega Man 9 to a child and let them play it for a month.
 You’ll end up with either a gaming prodigy or precise numbers on the stress of a controller cable as it constricts a human trachea.
 Capcom made this game because it loves its old gamers, and we scream for more as their cat ‘o nine robots flails our dignity into a bloody, pixelated mess.
 No one designs a game this difficult by accident.
 It must have taken countless play testing sessions to expose humanity’s weaknesses.
 What horrors the Quality Assurance team must have suffered!
 The ledges, timings, and attack patterns are designed to unwire Homo sapien’s conditioned response to a platform shooter.

 One of the problems with a throwback game is that it tends to hit you in the face.
 You can’t have a full serving of nostalgia without some unfortunate side effects.
 For example, which robot master do you take out first?
 Who knows?
 Try ’em all and see which one you can actually reach.
 I feel like a velociraptor testing for weaknesses in an electric fence.
 Once the weakest link is broken you’re “free,” but what then?
 Not only do you have to reach another of the eight robot masters, you have no idea if it’s the right one.
 Best consult GameFaqs, the modern equivalent of Nintendo Power.